tulasidamarla/system_design/basics/encoding/base64.md

     (on the right) to form an integral number of 6-bit groups.
 - Padding at the end of the data is performed using the '=' character.
-  - If final quantum of encoding input is an integral multiple of 24 bits, then the final unit of encoded output will be an integral multiple of 4 characters with no "=" padding.
+  - If final quantum of encoding input is an integral multiple of 24 bits, then the final unit of encoded output will be an integral multiple of 4 characters without "=" padding.
   - If the final quantum of encoding input is exactly 8 bits, then the final unit of encoded output will be two characters followed by two "=" padding characters.
   - If the final quantum of encoding input is exactly 16 bits; here, the final unit of encoded output will be three